-Congregation B’nai Torah holds Religious School classes on Sundays from September through May.
+Congregation B’nai Torah holds Religious School classes from September through May.
 Pre-school/Kindergarten meets once a month to introduce our youngsters to the school and to other children in our community.

 We are proud of our religious school and its students’ achievements.
 Class size is small, enabling teachers and students to work closely together.
 For the first half of the day students learn Judaic studies – Torah topics for the week, blessings, holidays and ethics.
 The second half is devoted to Hebrew, starting with the alphabet and working with each student to improve at his/her own pace.
 We often including baking or cooking activities and arts and crafts to engage the children.
 Once a month we end the school day with 20 minutes of music including songs sung at services or during the current holiday.

 Children are welcome to join Hebrew school classes at any point during the school year and new members get the first year of Hebrew school for free.

 Our Goal is for our students to become: